openremote/console-ios/GenericApp/README.md

 1. Clone the repository
 2. Open the `GenericApp.xcodeproj` file in Xcode
-3. Add the required Swift Packages (see SPM_INTEGRATION.md for details)
-4. Build and run the project
+3. Build and run the project

 ## App Flow